-We spent a couple of days in Cooperstown at the landmark Inn, a centuries-old inn or B&B recently revitalized during the pandemic.
+We spent a couple of days in Cooperstown at the Landmark Inn, a centuries-old inn or B&B recently revitalized during the pandemic.
 Taking the historic inn and modernizing it with the finer touches worthy of any big city hotel: hyper-fast wifi, a sauna (in the suite), and casually placed pieces of fine contemporary art, the Landmark Inn is a world-class destination in a small town.
 With a fantastic food program catered around your dietary restrictions (if you have any) and an excellent merch program, who doesn’t want to buy a super cool New Era fitted hat or a more than a comfy hooded sweater?
 Each of the eight?
 Rooms are different but packed with modern conveniences that you would expect at any hotel in 2024; however, we recommend the suite because they have an in-room infrared sauna in the bathroom next to a shower that is to die for.

 Play